Be Authentically You

 I Like To Say I’m A Southern Girl

 A Poem On Identity, Contradiction, And What It Means To Come From Somewhere And Still Be Figuring Yourself Out.
-I like to say I’m a
+I like to say I’m a southern girl, Not belle, Charm Not even woman yet My essence is to make onlookers smile My nature is to make men bow And

 The Perversion of Sex: Part Two